HIV / AIDS

-HIV is caused by the human immunodeficiency virus (HIV) that attacks our body’s immune system and can develop into acquired immunodeficiency syndrome (AIDS).
+HIV, Human Immunodeficiency Virus attacks our body’s immune system and can develop into Acquired Immunodeficiency Syndrome (AIDS).

 How would I get it?

-- Spread through unprotected oral, vaginal or anal sex with an infected partner
+- Spread through unprotected oral, vaginal and anal sex with an infected partner

 - Sharing of drug or steroid use equipment (needles, cookers, or pipes), and unprofessional tattooing